danm/se-home-exercise/README.md

 - To make changes to the code, first branch from master, creating a branch for each issue you are tackling.
 - Refactor the code or integrate the new features which your tasks require.
 - Once you are finished, create a Pull Request, write about the change you made ready for a code review.

+## Package Size

+The size of this repo is rather large because of the data that has been included.
+Ideally this data would be served from a server and which reduces the data before it is sent down the wire, however, this is out of scope for this exercise.